chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell-1.md

-Protocol for segmentation workflow
+# Protocol for segmentation workflow

-# Launch napari
+## Launch napari, and import your image

 - Begin by importing an image to be analyzed.
 You may either drag and drop your image directly into the napari viewer, or locate it on your computer using the menu **File >> Open**.